Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 **This is an important truth.**
 > The universal negative proposition distributes both its subject and its predicate. ~[[Quotes]] p44
-- A particular affirmitive proposition distributes neither its subjcet nor its predicate
+- A particular affirmitive proposition distributes neither its subjcet nor its predicate ("that coin is metallic").
+- A particular negative proposition "some violets are not odorous"
+	- the subject